anuragxxd/E-commerce_website/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
-(Try force reload if it doesn't besacuse of server error)<br />
+(Try force reload if it doesn't because of server error's.)<br />
 You will also see any lint errors in the console.

 ## Production Site